Priya-bioinfo/UVREK/README.md

 # UVREK
-This repository contains flat files of the data in UVREK database.
-UVREK is a database, having compliled data of differentially expressed biomolecules upon UV radiation exposure.
-Check the database in the following link: https://cb.imsc.res.in/uvrek/.
-Take a look at our manuscript at https://www.biorxiv.org/content/10.1101/2024.03.31.587452
+This repository hosts flat files containing data from the UVREK database.
+UVREK is a curated collection of differentially expressed biomolecules following UV radiation exposure.
+You can explore the database at [UVREK](https://cb.imsc.res.in/uvrek/).
+For more details, refer to our manuscript on [bioRxiv](https://www.biorxiv.org/content/10.1101/2024.03.31.587452).